porsche-design-system/sample-integration-nextjs/README.md

 # NextJS - Sample integration with Porsche Design System

+## Introduction

+This is project shows the example usage of the Porsche Design System Components in NextJS.
+See also the [project documentation](https://designsystem.porsche.com/v1/#/start-coding/nextjs) and the [deployed project](https://porscheui.github.io/sample-integration-nextjs).

 For further documentation regarding designing websites and the correct usage of the components, you can visit our website https://designsystem.porsche.com/.